A Boost in your child’s GCSE, IGCSE and A-level Exam Grades – with a blend of small-group and one-to-one tuition that is Effective

 We are all about High Aspiration

 We support parents with aspirations for their teenagers – those who want to gain admission to top universities.
 We help to improve Exam Grades in Core Academic subjects at GCSE and A-level.
-On average, our students are performing at around a B grade in school before they join us; within a year, they improve by about two grade points.
+A substantial proportion of our students are planning to study Medicine or Engineering at university, so need A and A* grades at GCSE and A-level).
+On average, our students are performing at around a B grade in school before they join us; within an academic year, they improve by about two grade points.
 Our main programmes are: Saturday School during term time and Intensive Revision during school holidays.
 We also have flexible unit-based learning and the premium Consultation Tuition (one-to-one by a top consultant teacher).
-At the start of the pandemic, we temporarily moved online but we have now opened our centres again for in-person teaching; however, we still run separate online lessons for those who prefers online.
+At the start of the pandemic, we temporarily moved online but we have now opened our centres again for in-person teaching; however, we still run separate online lessons for those who prefer online.
 Our centres are now open for in-person teaching at: St James School, Kensington Olympia and Trinity School in East Croydon*.

 We cover the core academic subjects of Maths, Physics, Chemistry, Biology and English at both GCSE and A-level.
 In addition to all the above, we also provide for Further Maths, Economics, History and Psychology at A-level.
-At GCSE, we cover Further Maths and all the science options – Triple and Combined (double or trilogy) Our teachers are of the highest quality and we have a proven track record for over 16 years.
+At GCSE, we cover Further Maths and all the science options – Triple and Combined (double or trilogy) Our teachers are of the highest quality and we have a proven track record for about 20 years (since 2004).

 How does the Saturday School work?

-The Saturday School runs through the academic year – a total of 26 Saturdays – from September to May/June.
-A student can study up to 5 subjects on the day and the time spent on each subject ranges from 40 minutes to 2 hours, depending on if in-person or online or whether your child is studying A level, GCSE or KS3.
+The Saturday School runs through the academic year – a total of 26 Saturdays – from September to May.
+A student can study up to 5 subjects on the day and the time spent on each subject ranges from 50 to 90 minutes, depending on if in-person or online or whether your child is studying A level, GCSE or KS3.
 Follow the link below for more information.